cskillzmartin/FrameFlow/README.md

    - Review prompt guidelines
    - Monitor GPU memory usage
    - Check CUDA runtime errors in debug output
+   - If the run stops before render with an evaluation failure, check for `[project].trim.srt` in the render folder.
+The agent will attempt self-repair; if it still fails, inspect `run.jsonl` and `run_report.json` for details.

 # FrameFlow Updated Workflow - Quality Scoring Integration
 ```